artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 10. To stop the simulator, we must close the simulation window and then, in VSCode, click on the Terminal window located at the bottom of the application and press Ctrl+c three times.

-Then, view this video: [VeeReh1Video](https://youtu.be/xVnB6OM00cE?si=0HW333O-oPOXUDZG) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [VeeReh1EnglishVideo](https://www.youtube.com/watch?v=Ow_0l47xqV4), you can watch an AI-translated-to-Chinese version of the video here [VeeReh1ChineseVideo](https://www.youtube.com/watch?v=2c4Iaswnz8w), or you can enable the subtitles in the original video).
+After performing the initial simulation described above, view this video: [VeeReh1Video](https://youtu.be/xVnB6OM00cE?si=0HW333O-oPOXUDZG) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [VeeReh1EnglishVideo](https://www.youtube.com/watch?v=Ow_0l47xqV4), you can watch an AI-translated-to-Chinese version of the video here [VeeReh1ChineseVideo](https://www.youtube.com/watch?v=2c4Iaswnz8w), or you can enable the subtitles in the original video).
 The video describes the VeeR EH1 microarchitecture in detail.
 You can download the slides [here](https://drive.google.com/file/d/1rSlwCzcHD4F_S4YFLCFn3L0VNXH_sv7L/view?usp=drive_link).

 Then, reproduce and analyze all the examples provided in the following presentation: ([PresentationRVfpgaPipeline](https://drive.google.com/file/d/1fAJMpsBv3IGf3DBGVOAmqnDocVmarly0/view?usp=drive_link)).
 Verify that the diagrams and CPIs indicated in the presentation match what you get in the simulations.
 To simulate the programs in RVfpga-Pipeline, you only must copy the codes from the presentation into the file ```src/Programa.S```.
 Specifically, you must simulate the following examples: